On Bruhat-Tits theory over a higher dimensional base: Schematization of n -bounded groups P Omega

-\end{proof} The group scheme construction on the higher dimensional base has two obstructions.
-Firstly, schematic closures need not be flat when the base is not a Dedekind domain (see \ref{revisit}), and secondly, there is no immediate analogue of \eqref{Artin-Weil-Kawamata} because the local BT-group schemes at the height $1$ primes do not necessarily come from ramified covers since the bounded subsets $\Omega_{_i}$ need not be singletons.
-We begin with a useful lemma. \begin{lem} (cf. \cite[page 17-18]{bruhattits}) Let $K$ be an infinite field and $A \subset K$ be a subring such that $K$ is the quotient field of $A$.
-Let $f:X \to Y$ be a morphism of schemes over $A$ and let $i:Z \hookrightarrow Y$ be a closed subscheme.
-Suppose that $X$ is $A$-flat and that $f_{_K}:X_{_K} \to Y_{_K}$ factorises through $Z_{_K}$.
-Then $f$ factorises through $Z$.\end{lem} \begin{proof} By going to an affine cover of $Y$, we may assume that $X$ and $Y$ are $A$-affine with coordinate rings $\cO[X]$ and $\cO[Y]$.
-Since $X$ is $A$-flat, the map $j_{_X}:\cO[X] \to K \otimes _{_{\cO}} \cO[X]$ is {\sl injective}.
-Let $a \in I(Z)$ be an element in the ideal defining $Z$ in $Y$.
-Then $j_{_X} \circ f^{^*}(a) = f_{_K}^{^*} \circ j_{_Y}(a) = 0$ since $f_{_K}$ has a factorisation.
-By the injectivity of $j_{_X}$, we get $f^{^*}(a) = 0$. \end{proof}
+The group scheme construction on the higher-dimensional base has two obstructions.
+Firstly, schematic closures need not be flat when the base is not a Dedekind domain (see Section~\ref{revisit}), and secondly, there is no immediate analogue of Theorem~\ref{Artin-Weil-Kawamata}.
+This is because the bounded subsets $\Omega_{i}$ need not be singletons, and so the local BT-group schemes at the height $1$ primes do not necessarily come from ramified covers.